bwazik/whatsapp-lab-notification-analysis/README.md

 **Accordingly, this deliverable is a research report and strategic analysis.**
 No live implementation, running code, or demo video was requested in the original brief, and none has been submitted.
 The scope was clearly defined as a consultant-style technical and business comparison, which is what this document and the accompanying presentation represent.

-The presentation file (`WhatsApp_vs_SMS_Egypt_v2.pptx`) contains the full visual version of this analysis with charts, comparison tables, architecture diagrams, and a final recommendation slide.
+The presentation file (`WhatsApp_vs_SMS_Egypt.pptx`) contains the full visual version of this analysis with charts, comparison tables, architecture diagrams, and a final recommendation slide.

 ---